Ending your tenancy

 Fixed term tenancy

-If your agreement says you can end your tenancy this means you have a ‘break clause’.
+If your agreement says you can end your fixed term tenancy early, this means you have a ‘break clause’.

 Your tenancy agreement will tell you when the break clause can apply.
 For example your break clause might say you can end your tenancy 6 months after it starts if you give 1 month's notice.